reticentspice/trainproject/README.md

 Other future goals include adding cookies so the Dark Mode settings are saved; possibly adding more settings which could also be saved as cookies; and writing a script which will iterate through all the station lists, check them against Google Maps, and return the ones that result in errors so I can manually check and correct them.
 The project currently finds the station location by adding "station" to the entry in the list, but this doesn't work for all stations; rural French stations seem to be a particular problem.
-I also need different pictures of the train and car.

 How to use the project:
 Visit https://reticentspice.github.io/trainproject and use it there.
 The API key won't work anywhere else.